hbtoan2910/register-login-app/README.md

 # Explanation:

-Basically, user can see homepage (/home, /index, /) but for other pages, user has to login Fresh start of application:
+Basically, user can see homepage (/home, /index, /) but for other pages, user has to login.

+Fresh start of application:

 ![image](https://github.com/hbtoan2910/register-login-app/assets/59778636/eb7ed116-6551-4f22-ba24-49a8f15b8ae8)